 The key attraction of the temple is its 12 pairs of wheels located at the base of the temple.
 These wheels are not normal wheels but show time as well – the spokes of the wheels make a sundial.
 One can analyze the exact time of the day by just looking at the shade cast by these spokes.

 7. The science behind the construction

-A massive magnet was placed at the temple top and each two stones of the temple are inserting by iron plates.
-The idol was said to have been floating in air due to the arrangement of magnets.
+A massive magnet was placed at the temple top and every two stones of the temple are inserting by iron plates.
+The idol was said to have been floating in the air due to the arrangement of magnets.
 The distinctive arrangement of the main magnet combined with the other magnets caused the main idol of the temple to float in air.

 8. Instructing mortality